 Transferring Employee Permits

-If an employee transfers from one department to another department, the permit stays with the allocating department.
-If the employee’s new department does not have an allocation, then the individual will be referred to the Department of Transportation and Parking’s Registration Division for resolution.
+If an employee transfers from one unit or department to another unit or department, the permit stays with the allocating unit or department.
+If the employee’s new unit or department does not have a parking permit allocation, then the individual will be referred to the Department’ Registration Division for resolution.

 Student Parking Permit Allocations

 Student parking permits are distributed primarily through a lottery system in accordance with procedures posted on the T&P website.
 A supplemental set of student parking permits are made available for hardship cases.
-Student Government representatives are responsible for assigning the available set of student hardship permits to students in accordance with the procedures of the Student Government hardship parking committee.
+University student government representatives are responsible for assigning the available set of student hardship permits to students in accordance with the procedures of the student government hardship parking committee.

 Student Parking Permit Eligibility